Oppo Reno 6 release date, price, specs and what you need to know

 Oppo Reno 6 price and availability

-While the Oppo Reno 6 series has launched in China, we don't know about global availability yet.
-We've asked Oppo for comment and will update you if anything changes.
+While the Oppo Reno 6 series has launched in China, Oppo has confirmed to us that the phones will come to Europe at some point in the future.

 |Phone